 If you have nerve damage as a result of diabetes, drinking alcohol can make it worse and increase the pain, tingling, numbness and other symptoms12.

 Doctors usually advise diabetics that they can safely drink alcohol in moderation.
-So, if you have diabetes and drink, it’s particularly important to stay within the government's low risk unit guidelines.
+So, if you have diabetes and drink, it’s particularly important to stay within the low risk unit guidelines.
 It’s also important to eat a healthy diet and take exercise to help control blood sugar levels.

 Busting the myths about diabetes